vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

     BandingData <- read.csv("cleanData.csv", header = TRUE, stringsAsFactors = FALSE)
     ```

-3. Creating Subset Dataframes for each of the 5 Species
+3. Creating Subset Dataframes for each of the 5 Species.

     ``` r
     # subset for Common Yellowthroat